 Great Return on Investment

-- Nearly 900 students received the $1,000 Grand Finish grant in 2012.
+- More than 2,300 students received the $1,000 Grand Finish grant in 2014.
 It rewards students for staying on a four-year path to graduation.
-Of all the 2012 graduates who graduated in four years, nearly 40 percent had no debt.
+Of all the 2015 graduates who graduated in four years or less, 31 percent had no debt.

 - Grand Valley provides high-quality education opportunities at an affordable tuition rate.
 Only five of Michigan's 15 public universities have a lower first-time student annual tuition than Grand Valley.

 - Grand Valley has answered the call for a better-educated Michigan.
-Grand Valley's enrollment went up 54 percent in the past 12 years, while degrees awarded went up 100 percent.
-As a result, Grand Valley accounted for nearly 25 percent of the increase in college graduates in Michigan in the last 10 years.
-In addition, Grand Valley's cost per degree has dropped by 30 percent compared to 10 years ago.
+Grand Valley's enrollment went up 55 percent in the past 15 years, while degrees awarded went up 37 percent in the past 10 years.
+As a result, Grand Valley accounted for nearly 20 percent of the increase in college graduates in Michigan in the last 10 years.

 - Grand Valley's liberal education focus emphasizes critical thinking, creative problem solving, and cultural understanding — preparing students for life in a fast changing world.
-Accordingly, nearly 85 percent of Grand Valley graduates are successfully employed or pursuing advanced degrees.
-Of those working, 90 percent are employed in Michigan.
+Accordingly, 90 percent of recent Grand Valley graduates are successfully employed or pursuing advanced degrees.
+Of those working, 84 percent are employed in Michigan.

-- The total economic impact of Grand Valley's faculty members, staff members, and students in Kent, Ottawa, and Muskegon counties during the 2011-2012 fiscal year was $722 million.
-Add in the avoided cost from our sustainable social, environmental, and economic best practices and the estimated annualized economic impact to West Michigan is $926 million.
+- The total economic impact of Grand Valley's faculty members, staff members, and students in Kent, Ottawa, and Muskegon counties during 2013-2014 was $730 million.
+Add in the avoided cost from our sustainable social, environmental, and economic best practices and the estimated annualized economic impact to West Michigan is $930 million.

 Grand Valley continually sets new standards for excellence in how our facilities are used to promote academic achievement.
 Inspiring classroom and research facilities, modern living centers, and convenient student services make Grand Valley campuses ideal places to engage, learn, and live.

-- The new Mary Idema Pew Library Learning and Information Commons opened on the Allendale Campus in the summer of 2013 as the intellectual heart of the university and is already nationally recognized as a model for 21st century learning.
+- The new Mary Idema Pew Library Learning and Information Commons on the Allendale Campus is the intellectual heart of the university and is already nationally recognized as a model for 21st century learning.
 It features a knowledge market with peer experts to provide research, writing, technology, and presentation coaching, as well as capacity for 150,000 books on open shelves and 600,000 library items in an automated retrieval system.

-- The new L. William Seidman Center opened in May 2013.
-The four-story building located along the Grand River in downtown Grand Rapids is nearly 130,000 square feet and fully houses the Seidman College of Business, as well as numerous business outreach programs.
+- The new L. William Seidman Center, a four-story building located along the Grand River in downtown Grand Rapids, is nearly 130,000 square feet and fully houses the Seidman College of Business, as well as numerous business outreach programs.
 The building enhances the Seidman College of Business's growing reputation as one of the premier business schools in the country and provides business students convenient access to the thriving Grand Rapids business community.

-- The GVSU Detroit Center opened in 2013, housing classrooms for both the Grand Valley Charter Schools Office and the College of Education.
+- The new GVSU Detroit Center houses classrooms for both the Grand Valley Charter Schools Office and the College of Education.
 It holds the regional offices for the Small Business and Technology Development Center and serves as a central meeting location for Grand Valley professionals conducting business in southeast Michigan.

-- The new field station building at Grand Valley's Robert B. Annis Water Resources Institute in Muskegon opened in the summer of 2013.
-The new building is significantly bigger than the original and offers space for year-round research, encouraging better science and better solutions to the issues facing our freshwater resources.
+- The new field station building at Grand Valley's Robert B. Annis Water Resources Institute in Muskegon is significantly bigger than the original and offers space for year-round research, encouraging better science and better solutions to the issues facing our freshwater resources.

-- New construction and renovations pumped more than $54 million into the local economy in 2012, creating hundreds of trade and construction jobs.
+- New construction and renovations pumped more than $133.5 million into the local economy in 2014, creating nearly 3,000 trade and construction jobs.